wp-plugins/codepress-admin-columns/readme.txt

 Some of the user custom fields that are included: user level, capabilities, admin color, nickname... many more.

+= Media Columns =

+Customise the Media Library Columns.
+The following media columns are added:

+* Media ID
+* File name
+* Height
+* Width
+* Dimensions ( width x height )
+* Description, Caption and Alternate tekst
+* Mime-Type

+= Sortable Custom Columns for Post and Pages =

+A nice feature is that it will make some of the new columns support sorting.
+By default WordPress let's you sort by Title, Date, Comments and Author.
+This will make you be able to sort by:

+* ID
+* page order
+* slug
+* page template
+* word count
+* attachment count
+* custom fields ( both meta_value and meta_value_num are supported )

 = Third party plugin support =

 It will work nice with other plugins and support their additional custom columns.
 A few examples of plugins that are supported: WordPress SEO by Yoast (Robots Meta), Post Admin Shortcuts (Pin), WP Show IDs (ID) and User Access Manager (Access).

+= Upcoming releases =

+The next upcoming release will support sorting by Media and User columns.

 **Feedback**